qbic-pipelines/cellranger/.github/CONTRIBUTING.md

 ## Getting help

-For further information/help, please consult the [nf-core/cellranger documentation](https://nf-co.re/cellranger/usage) and don't hesitate to get in touch on the nf-core Slack [#cellranger](https://nfcore.slack.com/channels/cellranger) channel ([join our Slack here](https://nf-co.re/join/slack)).
+For further information/help, please consult the [qbic-pipelines/cellranger documentation](./docs/usage.md) and don't hesitate to get in touch.